Botnet Prevention: How to Stop Them Crippling Your Ad Campaigns

 Ad fraud is a multi-layered problem.
 From click farms and cookie stuffing to ad injections and botnets, the list of ad fraud methods is as long as your arm -- and that list is growing every day.

-Though there are multiple types of ad fraud, it’s often used as a catch-all term for all fraudulent behavior that affects the ad tech industry.
+Though there are multiple types of ad fraud, it’s often used as a catch-all term for all fraudulent behavior that affects the marketing and advertising industry.
 However, you should know how each ad fraud technique affects your organization and what you can do to prevent it.

-Here, we discuss the prevalence of botnets, one of the most difficult types of ad fraud to detect and prevent.
-Fraudsters operating click-fraud scams via botnets can generate over $20 million per month -- which is money taken straight from your pocket.
+Here, we discuss the prevalence of botnets and click fraud botnet scams, one of the most difficult types of ad fraud to detect and prevent.
+Fraudsters operating click fraud scams via botnets can generate over $20 million per month -- which is money taken straight from your pocket.
 We’ll explore how the murky presence of botnets is contributing to the rise in ad fraud, and what you can do to stop it in its tracks.

 How do botnets work?